aiven/aiven-docs/docs/products/kafka/kafka-connect/get-started.md

 At the top of the screen, you will notice the Apache Kafka Connect integration.
 Selecting the service name will take you to the **Service Overview** page to monitor the service status.
-Before using it, it\'s important to wait until the service status changes from *REBUILDING* to *RUNNING* on this page.
+Before using it, it's important to wait until the service status changes from *REBUILDING* to *RUNNING* on this page.